Karen Wolk Feinstein, PhD

 Dr. Feinstein is widely regarded as a leader in healthcare quality improvement and patient safety, and she frequently presents at national and international conferences.
 She was a presenter at the 2016 TEDxBeaconStreet event, an independently organized Technology, Entertainment, and Design (TED) event with a global audience.
 Dr. Feinstein is the host of the podcast series, Up Next for Patient Safety, examining the best solutions to healthcare safety challenges.
 She has served on the faculties of Boston College and Carnegie Mellon University, and taught at the University of Pittsburgh.
 She is the author of numerous regional and national publications on quality and safety.
 Dr. Feinstein is the editor of Moving Beyond Repair, which explores the conditions required to successfully apply Lean as a system-wide quality improvement philosophy.
-In 2015 she was named Pittsburgher of the Year by Pittsburgh Magazine, and in 2020 she was recognized as a member of Pittsburgh Business Times’ Power 100, and in 2021 and 2022 she was selected by City and State PA as one of Pennsylvania's Health Care Power 100.
+In 1998, 2002, and 2015 she was named Pittsburgher of the Year by Pittsburgh Magazine, and in 2020 and 2021 she was recognized as a member of Pittsburgh Business Times’ Power 100, and in 2021 and 2022 she was selected by City and State PA as one of Pennsylvania's Health Care Power 100.

 Dr. Feinstein earned her bachelor’s degree in American History at Brown University, her Master of Social Work at Boston College, and her doctorate at the Heller School for Social Policy and Management at Brandeis University.
 Dr. Feinstein has Honorary Doctorates from Chatham and Carlow Universities.